-3D Printers For Food - Technology and Applications
+3D Printers for Food: Interesting Technology and Applications

 The 3D printer is an exciting device that creates three dimensional objects.
 The printer builds an object by depositing a printing medium in layers.
 Instead of using ink as a medium, many consumer level 3D printers use melted plastic that solidifies almost immediately after it's released from the printing nozzle.
-Other printing media are available, however, including a new one - powdered or liquid food material.
-Sugar, liquid chocolate and puréed food have all been used to create new food items with interesting and complex shapes and designs.
+Other printing media are available, however, including a relatively new one—powdered or liquid food material.
+Sugar, liquid chocolate, and puréed food have all been used to create new food items with interesting and complex shapes and designs.
 In some cases, using a 3D printer to produce an item made of food is easier than producing the item by hand.

 How Does a 3D Printer Work?